Brothman/MortalNote/README.md

 I want to provide a tiny icon that allows a note to become full-screen, which removes the note-index-items and the sidebar.
 Clicking the icon again exits full-screen.

+#### Add Code Snippets to ReadME

+I will add code snippets under the key feature sections.

 ## How to Sign Up

 1. Go to <http://mortal-note.herokuapp.com>.